menu

 One downside of living in Alexander is that it can take a long time to commute to work.
 In Alexander, the average commute to work is 33.17 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.

-The citizens of Alexander are slightly less educated than the national average of 21.84% for the average city or town: 13.14% of adults in Alexander have a bachelor's degree or advanced degree
+The percentage of adults in Alexander with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.14% of adults in Alexander have a bachelor's degree or advanced degree.

 The per capita income in Alexander in 2022 was $39,679, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,716 for a family of four.